7. Frequently asked Questions About Death

 Had Adam chose not to eat the forbidden fruit we would then have the situation where no sin would have been committed but yet death could still occur.
 This will be important later because the promise was in that day he ate he would surely die (Genesis 2:17); that certainly did not happen within the confines of a day (our 24 hr time frame cycle from when the sun rises until when the sun sets) and according to scriptures it took many days (many sunrises and sunsets) before physical death befell Adam, because Adam lived to be 936 years old (Genesis 5:5).

 What is significant however and what is usually not brought to light are three facts:

 2. Since Adam had eaten of “the tree of the knowledge of good and evil” he for sure was going to die, and did.
-There is actually two life altering conditions that took place and both must be noted here.
+There are actually two life-altering conditions that took place and both must be noted here.

 a.
 From this point forward physical death became genetically “locked in”.
 Because Adam and Eve both ate of the forbidden fruit, the nature of physical death was passed thus passed down to all mankind.

 b.
 A “spiritual death” also took place.
 (Although this terminology is not found as such in the Bible, this phrase as we use it here is used to indicate God’s rejection of Adam and Eve (his separation from them) for their disobedience, or their unacceptable conduct (Isaiah 59:2; Dt 31:17; Psalms 104:29; Eze 39:23-24; Mic 3:4) – a separation began and the relationship they both had with God ceased.)